 Program Summary - StartUp Kansas

-• The StartUp Kansas Committee reviews and selects businesses based upon two primary criteria: 1) the business has the potential to be an economic driver in the sense that, if successful, it has the ability to grow and create additional jobs.
+- The StartUp Kansas Committee reviews and selects businesses based upon two primary criteria: 1) The business has the potential to be an economic driver in the sense that, if successful, it has the ability to grow and create additional jobs.
 Also, it may have the ability to generate wealth from outside the community; and 2) The business provides a benefit that the community perceives as either a necessity or a service that enhances the community in another way (restaurants, local newspapers, etc.).
 In these cases, the community benefit is weighted more heavily than job creation.

 These elements ensure the StartUp Kansas program provides risk capital to entrepreneurs and existing businesses which, if successful, will provide economic and community benefits to rural and distressed urban communities.

-StartUp Kansas - Disadvantaged Populations
+StartUp Kansas - Underserved Populations

 - Location: The business is located in an urban area with significant levels of distress by income (i.e. Shawnee County, Wyandotte County).
 Distressed is defined by the US Census Bureau as an area where 20% or more of the population is living below the poverty level.

 - Disadvantaged Status: The business owner and/or employees are from disadvantaged populations based on race/ethnicity, gender, and/or veteran’s status.
 This includes businesses with Women Business Enterprise (WBE), Minority Business Enterprise (MBE), and Disadvantaged Business Enterprise (DBE) certifications provided by the Department of Commerce.